homermultitext/summer-2015-docs/IndexingMainText.md

     e.g. urn:cts:greekLit.tlg0012.tlg001.msA:18.1 (refers to *Iliad* 18.1 in the Venetus A)

 5. Using the image citation tool, create a region of interest (draw a box) around the relevant line and copy the URN it generates into the table.
 You can find the ICT when you search an image and click the "Cite & Quote Image" option below the thumbnail.
 You can search for images [here](http://www.homermultitext.org/hmt-digital/).
 6. Be sure to verify that you are using the correct line references by checking with an edition of the *Iliad*.
+You can do this either before you start or be regularly checking as you (e.g. every five lines or so).